-Earlier this week, I was working on the Teaching Tuesday essay and it was about an incident that happened back in middle school.
+Earlier this year, I was working on the Teaching Tuesday essay and it was about an incident that happened back in middle school.
 When you back in time in your mind, sometimes you recall different detail about that time period in your life, such as friends, events and for me, the music.
 So I did a search of music of the mid-seventies and started listening as I was writing.
 The essay was completed and still, I kept listening and that has been my ‘soundtrack’ this week.

 While listening, several songs I had not heard before came up from Eric Carmen.
 Not aware of just how much beautiful music he wrote and performed, the listening became more focused on his.
-What beautiful melodies, heart felt words and a hind of a sound of classical musical training.
-Reading up on Eric’s bio and background and left me with thinking how greatly underrated his talent has been remembered.
+What beautiful melodies, heart felt words and a sound that hints of classical musical training.
+Reading up on Eric’s bio and background left me with thinking how greatly underrated his talent has been remembered.
 Just do a search of his music and you will see, or really HEAR what I’m talking about.
 He’s still around, in his seventies, still with great hair, not the gorgeous thick dark locks but still nice and you can watch You Tube videos of his performances and interviews.
-In the listening over the last few days, there was one song in particular that I kept wanting to hear over and over.
+In listening over the last few days, there was one song in particular that I kept wanting to hear over and over.
 No, not “All By

 “Love is all that matters